Colonoscopy is one method of screening for colorectal cancer. Other methods are also effective and available.

 1. Fecal immunochemical testing

 Fecal immunochemical testing (FIT) involves analyzing stool samples.
-This is a popular screening choice in many areas of the world, and the Food and Drug Administration (FDA) approve its use.
+This is a popular screening choice in many areas of the world, and the Food and Drug Administration (FDA)

 FIT uses antibodies to detect traces of blood in the sample, which indicate that there is bleeding in the gastrointestinal tract.